jamalahmedmaaz/RevolutBanking/README.md

 4. Synchronization on threads will block other threads.

 **System Goals: Design Approach:**
-1. We can deduce from the scope that there will be two type of request, one which reads data and another mutates data.
+1. We can deduct from the scope that there will be two type of request, one which reads data and another mutates data.
 And for our use case read (view balance) and mutation (credit or debit money to/from account) are connected.
 As read compete with writes based on how we have scoped our requirements.
 We need to